laslopaul/terraform-aws-simple-network/modules/aws-three-tier-compute/README.md

 ## List of created resources

 - Ubuntu Bastion host for access and deploy of software to Web and App nodes using Ansible.
-By default, Bastion host is created in the first Web-tier subnet.
+By default, Bastion host is created in the first Web-tier subnet
+- IAM profile for the Bastion host with an attached policy that allows Bastion to connect to EC2 instances
 - Autoscaling group of Ubuntu EC2 instances that is deployed in the Web-tier subnets
 - Autoscaling group of Ubuntu EC2 instances that is deployed in the App-tier subnets